cwchentw/coru/README.md

 ## Known Issues or Bugs

 * We only tested primitively whether the code converted by `coru` are still valid or not
-* `coru` fails to handle the multiline strings in some languages
+* `coru` fails to handle multiline strings in some languages
 * `coru` cannot detect Heredoc
 * `coru` modifled *Makefile*s are unusable
 * `coru` fails to handle source with CJK characters